Edit this wiki page Follow

 In contrast to the volume-control dials used for Pong machines at the time, Speed Race featured a realistic racing wheel controller, which included an accelerator, gear shift, speedometer, and tachometer.
 It could be played in either single-player or alternating two-player, where each player attempts to beat the other's score.
 The game also featured an early example of difficulty levels, giving players an option between "Beginner's race" and "Advanced player's race".

-Speed Race was the first Japanese video game licensed for release in North America, where Midway released it under the titles "Racer" and "Wheels".
-Under the re-branded title "Wheels", the game sold more than 7,000 cabinets in the United States, making it the first major hit for both Taito and Midway in North America.
-This led to a lucrative relationship between Taito and Midway, which would later bring over even bigger Taito hits to the US, including Gun Fight in 1975 and especially the blockbuster hit Space Invaders in 1978.
+Speed Race was the second Japanese video game (after Taito's Basketball) licensed for release in North America, where Midway released it under the titles "Racer" and "Wheels".
+Under the re-branded title "Wheels", the game sold more than 7,000 cabinets in the United States, making it a major hit for Taito and Midway in North America, opening the way for Japanese video games in the North American market.
+In 1976, it was the second highest-grossing arcade game in the region.
+The game's success led to a lucrative relationship between Taito and Midway, which would later bring over other Taito hits to the US, including Gun Fight in 1975 and especially the blockbuster hit Space Invaders in 1978.

 This edit will also create new pages on Giant Bomb for: